Security & Compliance

 Aside from those, Port also supports other backends such as webhooks which make it possible for Port to directly make a request to your environment and trigger your backend, should you choose to do so.

-No matter what backend you choose to trigger self-service actions or autoamtions, Port attaches security headers to each trigger request, making it easy to validate Port's identity and ensure that the request originated from Port.
+No matter what backend you choose to trigger self-service actions or automations, Port attaches security headers to each trigger request, making it easy to validate Port's identity and ensure that the request originated from Port.

-Applications and integrations
+Applications and integrationsβ

 Port provides native applications for GitHub and Bitbucket which seamlessly integrate with the Git providers to ingest information and keep an up-to-date catalog available in Port.
 These integrations use OAuth 2.0 for authentication and permissions to your Git provider.